mikeroyal/Self-Hosting-Guide/README.md

 [InvoicePlane](https://www.invoiceplane.com/) is a self-hosted open source application for managing your quotes, invoices, clients and payments.

+[FreeATS](https://www.freeats.com/) - An open source applicant tracking system with self-hosting capabilities.
+It provides job management, resumes parsing and storage, candidate tracking with interaction history, feedback and rating systems for candidates.

 ### Collaboration & Synchronization

 [Back to the Top](#table-of-contents)